ufolx86/countries-app_code_challenge/README.md

 3. **Save Country Button**: A button that saves the searched country into a data set (multiple can be saved)

   The following items need to be stored:
-   Country Name
+   Country Name,
-   Capital City
+   Capital City,
-   Population
+   Population,
-   Region
+   Region,
    Flag (displayed as an image)

 4. **Clear Button**: Clears the search